 For further information on Stephen Ministries, please visit the main Stephen Ministries website.
 You will have access to four short videos describing the many dimensions of Stephen Ministries, including both receiving and giving care.

-As you give yourself away daily, 24/7 to take care of a loved one (elderly parent, child with special needs, spouse), how can you find encouragement and strength?
-Join other care givers on Tuesday afternoons in a safe place to discuss challenges, joys, and best practices for taking care of family members and yourself, while finding comfort in God’s promises to walk along side us.
-Chocolate, coffee, tea, and water provided!
+Join other caregivers on the 4th Tuesday of each month in a safe place to discuss challenges, joys, and best practices for taking care of family members and yourself, while finding comfort in God’s promises to walk along side us.
+All are welcome.

 Facilitated by lay leader Sharla Martin